khanyezi/DApp/README.md

 * Creates and monitors the status of loans i.e. up to date or in arrears
 * Allocates deposits to relevant tranches
 * Checks if the loan is settled, if so transfers token ownership to student

+## InvestmentVehicle

+The investment vehicle smart contract keeps track of the investors and allows them to purchase one of the three Khanyezi tokens.

+This contract is still in it's early development starges.
+This contract may include the struture of the SPV.